 The application also includes the essay questions about the applicant’s choice of major, challenges encountered on the path to or in college, responsibilities outside of school, and potential impact of the scholarship.
 The responses should be approximately 2-3 paragraphs; there is a 2000 character maximum per essay responses:

-The selection committee will notify students who have been selected for the scholarship by Monday Dec 14, 2020.
+The selection committee will notify students who have been selected for the scholarship before the tuition payment deadline.
 Notifications will be sent to the email address entered in the application form.
 Scholars must promptly respond to the scholarship offer via email to accept the scholarship.

 If any of the finalists decline, the scholarship will be offered to someone on the waitlist instead.